 Ed-Fi Data Standard

 Ed-Fi is a data standard designed to streamline and unify education data management across various platforms and systems within K-12 education.
 Developed specifically for the education sector, Ed-Fi provides a common language and framework for collecting and sharing data across schools, helping educators, administrators, and policymakers make data-driven decisions.
-Adopting the Ed-Fi data standard enables DDOE to efficiently collect and utilize educational data across all LEAs.
+Adopting the Ed-Fi data standard enables DDOE to efficiently collect and utilize educational data across all districts and charters.
 The standardization helps ensure data consistency, accuracy, and interoperability which is essential for supporting statewide initiatives, improving student outcomes, and reducing administrative burdens.

-For many years, DDOE and LEAs have relied on multiple systems to enter and retrieve educational data, each with its own unique method of storing and sharing the data it collects.
+For many years, DDOE and districts and charters have relied on multiple systems to enter and retrieve educational data, each with its own unique method of storing and sharing the data it collects.
 Collecting, analyzing, and reporting data from different systems requires manual manipulation of data elements which creates opportunities for errors and mistakes.
 By utilizing the Ed-Fi data standard, these systems can communicate effectively, efficiently, and exchange data in a clear and straightforward manner.

-Online EdFi Resources:
+Online Ed-Fi Resources:

-OneRoster Standard
+1EdTech OneRoster Standard

 The OneRoster standard is a widely adopted protocol for ensuring seamless and secure data exchange in the education sector.
 Specifically designed to streamline data interoperability with SIS, learning management systems (LMS), and other educational platforms, OneRoster enables efficient data synchronization for class rosters, gradebooks, and user provisioning.
-By implementing the OneRoster standard, DDOE enhances the integration of educational tools across LEAs, minimizing administrative workload and improving the accuracy of student and course data.
+By implementing the OneRoster standard, DDOE enhances the integration of educational tools across districts and charters, minimizing administrative workload and improving the accuracy of student and course data.
 Traditionally, data management processes have relied on manual imports and unique integration solutions, resulting in inconsistencies and inefficiencies.
 As a result, educators and administrators are empowered to make informed decisions more quickly, enhancing educational outcomes and operational effectiveness.
 The adoption of OneRoster aligns with DDOE’s broader objectives of data standardization, interoperability, and technological innovation, ensuring seamless collaboration between systems while safeguarding student privacy and data security.